bullmoose20/MK-Docs/docs/komet/install/local.md

 <details>
   <summary>What did that do?</summary>

-  This told Python to use the `pip` module to install some libraries that Komet needs.
+  This told Python to use the `pip` module to install some libraries that Kometa needs.
 </details>

 Let’s make sure it’s working so far.